 - Has the writer composed a well-written, effectively proofread letter?
 Because the purpose of the portfolio letter is your self-evaluation, your letter should demonstrate your abilities as a writer.
 Your letter should be thoughtful, analytical, and engaging.
 Keep in mind that your audience for this letter will be college writing instructors interested in passing your CBE portfolio but also interested in your ability to succeed in college writing.

 The entire portfolio will be scored based on the evaluation criteria explained in the CBE Evaluation Rubric.
-In order to pass the exam and receive credit for English 102, you must meet the evaluation criteria for a passing portfolio (receive a score of 3 or 4) and exactly follow the portfolio directions.
-Failure to include the proper number of copies or to follow any of the portfolio instructions will result in immediate failure of the exam.
-ENG 101 students must also pass 101 with a final grade with a D or better for satisfactorily passing.
+In order to pass the exam and receive credit for English 102, you must meet the evaluation criteria for a passing portfolio (receive a score of 3 or 4).

 Two readers will score your portfolio, and the average of their scores will determine your overall grade.
 If it is a borderline portfolio, an additional reader will be called in and become the third reader to break the "tie."